 FAQ

-Recoil Rider grips are 3D printed in-house from a rubbery polyurethane.
+Recoil Rider grips are 3D printed in-house from a "rubber-like" polymer.
 This combination of manufacturing technique and material enables me to produce an extremely lightweight grip that absorbs recoil without snagging on clothing.

 Will you make grips for other firearms?

-Yes; I'm currently developing grips for the Diamondback SDR, Kimber K6S DASA and the Ruger SP101.
+Yes; I'm currently developing grips for the Ruger SP101 and the Kimber K6S DASA.
 The best way to stay informed when these grips release is to subscribe to the email list below.
 If there is another firearm you'd like to see in the lineup, I encourage you to contact me.

 What size should I get?

-If you've already consulted the size chart and are still unsure, here are a few data points that may be helpful:
+If you've already consulted the size chart and are still unsure:

 • Find the Uncle Mike's J-Frame Boot Grip #59010 too small.